faucetsdn/faucet/docs/configuration.rst

 Not Supported (yet):

 - RADIUS Accounting.
-- Port status changes do not affect the authentication status.
 - Multiple RADIUS Servers.
 - Other EAP types.
 E.g. TLS, ...
 - Dynamic assignment of VLAN/ACL.